Pay your bills

 To modify an existing bill:

-2. In the mobile app, select the organization, then Modify and follow the instructions.
-On your web browser, select the tab Add or modify.
+- In the mobile app, select More, then Manage bills.
+Select the organization, then Modify and follow the instructions.
+On your web browser, select Bill payments and then select the Modify or delete a bill tab.
 Select the organization whose information you want to modify and follow the instructions.

 Set up bill payments in advance on AccèsD